Academic Catalog 2024-2025

 ENG 490.
 Seminar in Literature.
 (3 Units)

 Prerequisite: Consent of instructor.
 Intensive study of one or more authors, a single historical period, a literary movement or genre, or an aspect of literary criticism.
 This course examines disciplinary discourse through formal and informal written assignments that stress the importance of literary analysis, research. and revision.
 Repeatable course.
+A grade of C or better in this course fulfills the GWAR requirement for all English Literature and English Education majors and minors.

 Offered Fall, Spring